pagopa/io-app/patches/patches.md

 - This patch is going to add the customization of accessibility props on bottom sheet children components.
   A [PR has been opened](https://github.com/gorhom/react-native-bottom-sheet/pull/889) on the package repo in order to fix the issue on the dependency too.

+### react-native-flag-secure-android+1.0.3

+Created on **29/08/2022**

+#### Reason:

+- This patch is going to fix a gradle issue that breaks the compile on android platform, due to gradle imcompatibility